derive4j/derive4j/README.md

 But at the same time you may want to only use the generated class for all static methods of your APIs.
 In that case, you may annotate your static  methods with `@ExportAsPublic` and a delegating method will be generated with public visibility in the generated class for that method.

-See use of this feature in [PersonName](https://github.com/derive4j/derive4j/blob/master/examples/src/main/java/org/derive4j/example/PersonName.java#L49).
+See usage of this feature in [PersonName](https://github.com/derive4j/derive4j/blob/master/examples/src/main/java/org/derive4j/example/PersonName.java#L49).

 # Updating deeply nested immutable data structure
 Let's say you want to model a CRM.
 Each client is a ```Person``` who can be contacted by email, by telephone or by postal mail.
 With Derive4J you could write the following: